hallame/test/content/authors/admin/_index.md

     url: https://www.rudn.ru/

 # Short bio (displayed in user profile at end of posts)
-bio: Already having a foundation in web development, my interests are more about game programming and AI.
+bio: My interests are more about game programming and AI.

 # Interests to show in About widget
 interests: